Patient education: Endometrial cancer diagnosis and staging (Beyond the Basics)

 During the surgery, the following procedures are performed:

-- The uterus and ovaries are removed (called total abdominal hysterectomy and bilateral salpingo-oophorectomy).
+●The uterus and ovaries are removed (called total hysterectomy and bilateral salpingo-oophorectomy).
 This procedure is described in detail in a separate article.
-(See "Patient information: Abdominal hysterectomy (Beyond the Basics)".)
+(See "Patient education: Abdominal hysterectomy (Beyond the Basics)".)

 If surgery is not possible — If surgery is too risky, such as in elderly women and women with serious medical problems, radiation therapy alone may be recommended.